 - They can, but are highly inefficient in it.

 - Crutch Character: Yellow runes in The Breath Of Winter and Shadow of the Phoenix.
-Powerful Runes that can be used at a relatively low level compared to normal ones and stay useful for quite a while, but ultimately you can't equip any armor on them, sometimes not even a weapon or anything at all, so they end up losing against high level Rune warriors who can have powerful enchanted armors.
+Powerful Runes that can be used at a relatively low level compared to normal ones and stay useful for quite a while, but ultimately you can't equip any armor on them, sometimes not even a weapon or anything at all, so they end up losing against high level Rune warriors who can have powerful enchanted equipment.

 - Horny Devils: "Seductress" demons.